PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The compatibility layer treats the direct builder's returned artifact mapping as the only source of TFLite paths for accuracy evaluation.
-The seven legacy variant keys and their stable evaluation order live in `artifact_metadata.select_tflite_evaluation_artifact_paths`; all three direct conversion exit paths call that owner.
+The seven legacy variant keys and their stable evaluation order live in `artifact_metadata.select_tflite_evaluation_artifact_paths`; the terminal direct conversion path calls that owner once.
 Missing optional variants remain absent instead of being reconstructed from output-directory conventions, so report execution follows the actual `ConversionResult` artifacts.

 The same compatibility boundary has one validation and completion-log owner for OP coverage, tensor correspondence, dynamic-range quantization, integer quantization, and both int16-activation variants.
-Both full direct-result finalization paths call that owner, so required artifact keys, int16 skip semantics, and the six established failure messages cannot drift between the paths.
+The sole direct-result finalizer calls that owner, preserving required artifact keys, int16 skip semantics, and the six established failure messages.
 Tensor correspondence remains a compatibility-default artifact and is logged whenever the builder returns it.

-The two pre-existing dynamic-range completion-message spellings are explicit call-site inputs and remain unchanged; centralization does not silently alter observable console output.
+The direct fast path is terminal: successful finalization returns from `convert`, while every failure propagates through its cleanup `finally` block.
+The backend is normalized once, and an explicit post-boundary assertion limits the remaining legacy graph, SavedModel, and TFLite-converter pipeline to `tf_converter`.
+Historical direct retries after TensorFlow node-conversion or SavedModel failure and the duplicate direct TFLite serialization block were therefore unreachable and have been removed.
+Direct builder invocation, artifact evaluation selection, and direct-result finalization now each have one live compatibility-layer call site.

 A pass has a stable ID, phase, priority, maximum iteration count, and explicit `changed` result.
 Repeating passes must use a graph fingerprint so a cycle